 Another important image stabilization benefit is improved AF precision.
 If the camera's AF system sees a stabilized image, its performance can be improved.

-In-lens and in-body image stabilization are both on or off.
-The IS switch on an image-stabilized lens also controls the IBIS function.
+In-lens and in-body image stabilization are both on or off, and the IS switch on an image-stabilized lens also controls the IBIS function.
 When using non-IS lenses, camera settings permit IBIS to be always on, like Mode 1 found on all Canon image-stabilized lenses, or only on for the shot, like Mode 3 found on some Canon lenses.
 Adapted EF and EF-S lenses are supported, and IBIS adds huge value to non-stabilized lenses.

 The R5 II is the first Canon camera to support "Peripheral Coordinated Control", reducing the "wobble" effect from IBIS for compatible lenses, initially only the Canon RF 10-20mm F4 L IS STM Lens.